 An adventure you could have – the Fall EIRC Rafting Trip

 Residents are able to participate in many experiences during their time living on campus.
-Each fFall semester, the Faculty- in- Residence (FIR) coordinates an off campus trip for the residents of their community.
-Dr. Krishna Pakala, works with his community assistants to plan this fun adventure.
+Each fall semester, the Faculty-in-Residence (FIR) coordinates an off- campus trip for the residents of their community.
+Dr. Krishna Pakala works with his community assistants to plan this fun adventure.

 Play Soccer as a Community

 All students are required to pay for and live on campus in a residential hall with an active meal plan.
-In addition there is a $65.00 participation fee (per semester) assessed to your student account to supplement program activities, field trips, and general program expenses.
+There is a $65.00 participation fee (per semester) assessed to your student account to supplement program activities, field trips, and general program expenses.
 Students live in Morrison Hall.

 All Living-Learning Program students must first complete an online Housing application.
 Once complete, students apply for admission by submitting the LLP application through myhousing.boisestate.edu.
 Faculty review LLP Applications and make determinations based on information provided.
 The process is competitive so students are encouraged to place appropriate time and effort into their application responses.
 For more information, please see admissions information on our website.